-The house already had a connection to the garden thanks to bi-fold doors which open straight from the kitchen/family room into the outside space, and strengthening that connection was a vital element of the design concept.
-It was also important to complement the Edwardian brick wall running along the back boundary of the garden, dating from days where the new build plot had been part of the neighbouring property’s large garden.
+The house already had a connection to the garden thanks to bi-fold doors which open straight from the kitchen/family room into the outside space.
+Strengthening that connection was a vital element of the design concept.
+It was also important to pay homage to the Victorian brick wall running along the back boundary of the garden.
+This dated from a time when the new-build plot formed part of the neighbouring property’s large garden.

 Overall, we wanted to create a warm, naturalistic feel to the garden – it’s a modern house and the garden reflects that through its strong geometry, but the planting and materials were chosen to soften the effect.